Philippine Veterans Bank: Subsidiaries and Affiliates

 The bank is a member of BancNet.

 Intervest Projects, Inc. is a wholly owned subsidiary of PVB.

 Monarch Properties, Inc. was a wholly owned subsidiary of PVB before it was merged with the bank last November 2010 after receiving approval from the BSP.

 Ownership

 PVB is 100% owned by Filipino World War II veterans, their families, heirs and descendants.

 Competition

 As a private commercial bank, PVB competes with the other 36 universal and commercial banks in delivering banking and financial services to both corporate and retail markets.

-It is however unique, in that PVB is granted the authority to accept government deposits as mandated by law, Republic Act No. 7169 Section 6, as a grateful gesture of the nation’s appreciation for the service of the World War II veterans of the Armed Forces and guerilla organizations.
+It is however unique in that PVB is granted the authority to accept government deposits as mandated by law, Republic Act No. 7169 Section 6, as a gesture of the nation’s appreciation for the service of the World War II veterans of the Armed Forces and guerilla organizations.